ridercz/Altairis.ValidationToolkit/README.md

 * `[DateOffset(-120, 0)]` - date must be between 120 years ago and `DateTime.Today`.
 * `[DateOffset(null, "30.00.00.00")]` - date must be between `DateTime.Now` and `DateTime.Now` + 30 days.

+_Please note:_ By default, the attribute ignores time of day when comparing.
+If you want to take it in account, set `CompareTime` to `true` and modify error message formatting to show the time of day as well.

 ### GreaterThanAttribute
 Validates if given value is greater than value of some other property.